mozilla-it/deploy-actions/docker-build/README.md

 # docker-build

 This GitHub Action is designed to build a Docker container image, providing standard MozCloud tags for supported registries.
+It loads the built image into the local Docker context, making it available for immediate use in subsequent workflow steps (e.g., in docker compose files).

-It outputs a list of images in `image_tags` to be consumed by the [docker-push](../docker-push/README.md) action
+The action outputs a list of registry images in image_tags to be consumed by the docker-push action.
+In addition to the GAR and optionally GHCR image, the action also tags the built image with the plain `image_name` input for local use only.
+This local tag is not included in the action's outputs and will not be pushed to any registry.

 ## Inputs